Understanding the use of interpersonal skills

 Key criteria assessors look for in your portfolio

-• Award credit for demonstrating an understanding that ethics, values, and beliefs influence behaviour and communication, and for giving examples of how they impact interpersonal interactions.
+• Award credit for demonstrating an understanding that ethical considerations, personal values, and beliefs can influence interpersonal behavior and outcomes.

 Assessment Guidance